awsdocs/amazon-sagemaker-developer-guide/doc_source/logging-cloudwatch.md

 1\.
 The `/aws/sagemaker/NotebookInstances` log group is created when you create a notebook instance with a lifecycle configuration\.
 For more information, see [Customize a Notebook Instance ](notebook-lifecycle-config.md)\.
 2\.
 For Inference Pipelines, if you don't provide container names, the platform uses \*\*container\-1, container\-2\*\*, and so on, corresponding to the order provided in the Amazon SageMaker model\.

-For more information on Amazon SageMaker logging, see [Log Amazon SageMaker Events with Amazon CloudWatch](#logging-cloudwatch)\.
+For more information about logging events with CloudWatch logging, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.